 They had also wanted individual stations and newspapers to get Paycheck Protection Act subsidies by being counted as individual small businesses, rather than operating units of a larger media group, like Tegna, Nexstar, Sinclair.

 But neither of those were included in a bill that emerged Tuesday (April 21), the National Association of Broadcasters confirmed, saying it was not surprised given that it was a targeted bill and suggesting it would work toward the next bill.

-“Given the need for unanimous consent, we always knew it was a long shot to think Congress would include substantive changes like the expanded SBA loan eligibility for news media outlets in the narrowly tailored funding package agreed upon today," said NAB EVP Dennis Wharton.
-"We thank the Members who led this charge like Sen. Maria Cantwell [D-Wash.] and are now focusing all our energy on the next, larger package, in support of both expanded SBA loan eligibility and a targeted federal advertising spend desperately needed to support newspapers and local radio and TV stations.”
+“We always knew it was a long shot to think Congress would include the expanded SBA loan eligibility for news media outlets in the narrowly tailored legislative package agreed upon today," said NAB executive VP Dennis Wharton.
+"We are now focusing all our energy on the next, larger package, in support of both expanded SBA loan eligibility and a targeted federal advertising spend desperately needed to support newspapers and local radio and TV stations.”

 Weekly digest of streaming and OTT industry news

 Thank you for signing up to Multichannel News.
 You will receive a verification email shortly.